franpersanchez/franpersanchez.github.io/_pages/resume.md

 Hello there! 👋

 <p style="text-align:justify">
-I'm Fran, a Spanish software developer based in the <del>very</del> warm and <del>very</del> sunny south of Spain.
+I'm Fran, a software developer based in the <del>very</del> warm and <del>very</del> sunny south of Spain.

-I transitioned from a previous engineering career to software engineering in 2022.
+I transitioned from a previous engineering career to software engineering back in 2022.
 Since then, I’ve been working in the tech industry, currently at <a target="_blank" href="https://telefonicatech.com/">Telefónica Tech</a>.
 </p>

 <p style="text-align:justify">
 I’m passionate about programming and love collaborating to build innovative, high-quality products.
 To stay sharp and explore new technologies, I frequently take on small-scale projects.</p>

 <p style="text-align:justify">
-While I currently work primarily with Java, my personal interests lie in low-level topics such as <mark class="mark">performance optimization</mark>, <mark class="mark">database engineering</mark>, <mark class="mark">distributed systems</mark>, and languages like Go and C (yes, C!).
+While I currently work primarily with Java, my personal interests lie in low-level topics such as <mark class="mark">performance optimization</mark>, <mark class="mark">database engineering</mark>, <mark class="mark">distributed systems</mark> and languages like Go and C (yes, C!).
 I enjoy applying this knowledge to <mark class="mark">data-intensive</mark> applications.</p>

 <p style="text-align:justify">
 This is my personal web page, a humble corner in the vast ocean of internet.
 I'll be updating it with my projects, CV and technical notes on topics that interest me.</p>